- Prep Time 10 minutes

 - 2 tablespoons unsweetened applejuiice $1.50 for 8 oz.

 Recipe Serves 4

-- Reduce heat to medium-low, and cook for 4-5 minutes, until very bubbly.
+- Reduce to medium-low, and simmer for 20-25 minutes, until very soft.